 Enforcement of safe entry/exit and atmospheric testing

-AI video analytics can detect when unauthorized personnel enter active excavation zones or when work is happening without proper protective systems.
-These alerts prompt immediate action—closing the gap between policy and practice, and supporting compliance with 29 CFR 1926.650 (Source: OSHA, 2025).
+Video AI can detect when unauthorized personnel enter active excavation zones.
+These alerts prompt timely action—closing the gap between policy and practice, and supporting compliance with 29 CFR 1926.650 (Source: OSHA).

 5. Missing or Improper Use of Personal Protective Equipment (PPE)